Sedubald/useful-dotnet-patterns/README.md

 ## Builder pattern

+The *builder pattern* separates the construction of complex types into multiple build steps.
+So the *builder pattern* is a *creational pattern*.
+It is possible to add an optional *director* to ensure a building sequence and / or to hide the build logic from the client.

 ## Factory pattern

-The *factory pattern* helps to hide the object instanciation to the client.
+The *factory pattern* helps to hide the object instanciation from the client.
 An object is not created by calling the constructor, but is requested by the factory.
 So the *factory pattern* is a *creational pattern*.
 The returned classes of factories are often called *products*.
 The pattern provides the advantage that a new concrete product can be added by extending the existing factory or by creating a new one.
 The existing code will not break in both cases.

 ## Singleton pattern